dingzhanjun/ionic-react-tabs-tut/readme.md

 ```

 ### Housecleaning
-So lets clean up some of this and create a more structured starting point.
+So let’s clean up some of these files and create a more structured starting point for our application

 Create a new file called `TabRoot.tsx` and copy everything from inside of the `IonApp` element in `App.tsx` over to the new component.
 When you are done, `App.tsx` should look like this